rsonger/software-engineering-lab/_posts/2023-05-10-vectors_and_matrices.md

 classes: wide
 ---

-*In this post we review the mathematical foundations that make geometric transformations possible in computer graphics: vectors and matrices.*
+*In this lesson we review the mathematical foundations that make geometric transformations possible in computer graphics: vectors and matrices.*

 # Introduction